 Kitana and Mileena

 Kitana believes herself the daughter of Shao Kahn but lingering doubts have compelled her to visit and investigate a part of Shao Kahn's fortress she had been forbidden from visiting.
 Shao Kahn's loyal servant lizard like Reptile tries to prevent her from entering the quarters but Kitana is quick to defeat him in combat and a powerful kick from the princess knocks Reptile through a wall into a secret room.
 Kitana is amazed to see piles of gold.
-Reptiles greed overwhelms him as he dives into the gold, but Kitana renders the lizard ninja unconscious with a strike to his neck.
+Reptiles' greed overwhelms him as he dives into the gold, but Kitana renders the lizard ninja unconscious with a strike to his neck.
 She spots a book and her curiosity ensures she pick it up and read.
-She has discovers it contains the secret history of Shao Kahn, and the former Emperor of Outworld King Jarrod, and to Kitana's astonishment herself.
+She has discovered that it contains the secret history of Shao Kahn, and the former Emperor of Outworld King Jarrod, and to Kitana's astonishment herself.
 Shao Kahn was but a mere enemy of Emperor Jarrod, who was otherwise much adored by his subjects and reigned in a fertile, and prosperous kingdom.
 He was the husband of Queen Sindel and together they had child, Kitana, who was still young.

 Seeking to overthrow Jarrod, Shao Kahn would use his ally Shang Tsung and place him as an abandoned infant to be found by Jarrod.
 Kitana's heart distraught at seeing the abandoned infant would plea with her father Jarrod to take the boy in and Jarrod would agree.
 Shao Kahn would then bargain with the Lin Kuel to attack Jarrod and although they would fail in their attempt, they would provide a window of opportunity for Shang Tsung still an infant to attack Jerrod falling the Emperor.
 Dying he would tell his daughter Kitana to be strong.
 Shao Kahn would appear and declare himself the new Emperor.
 He would then enchant Kitana with a spell so she would think that she was his daughter and all traces of King Jarrod would be erased.
-Upon reading this story Kitana is saddened to remember those experiences from first hand account, her memory jogged.
+Upon reading this story Kitana is saddened to remember those experiences from firsthand account, her memory jogged.

 She recalls the events vividly as though yesterday, even though thousands of years had passed.
 An awakened Reptile would attempt to pacify Kitana but she would strike him with great force drawing blood.
 Shao Kahn had appeared and asked Kitana to calm down, as he explained the revelation of how Mileena was cloned and crafted to be like Kitana by his servants, a perfect daughter for Shao Kahn.
 Shao Kahn however would find her anything but perfect though, telling Kitana he could only love her.
 Kitana would tell her false father she would rather be killed than be his daughter, and she prepared herself for death.
 Shao Kahn as resourceful as ever would use his power to manipulate Kitana's memories to make her forget what had just transpired.
 Ordering Reptile to destroy the book, Kahn would walk away holding his unconscious and amnesiac daughter protectively in his arms, unaware that Mileena had heard everything that had transpired.

 Kitana has assembled a rebel group to oppose her father.
-She is extra cautious, as she knows being Shao Kahn's daughter won't save her from his wrath if there plot is discovered.
+She is extra cautious, as she knows being Shao Kahn's daughter won't save her from his wrath if their plot is discovered.
 She has gathered Kung Lao, Baraka and Sub Zero to help her overthrow her father, explaining to Baraka that there plan is contingent on his species cooperation and rebellion.
 Kung Lao questions Baraka's loyalty causing the Tarkan to get frustrated and violent.
 Kitana does her best to end the conflict peacefully but is knocked down by the angered Baraka.
 Sub Zero steps in to freeze Baraka and give him some time to cool off.
 Kitana welcomes his aid and apologizes for Baraka.
 As the four wander the Wasted Plains of the Outworld, they realize they are being spied on, as Sub Zero senses the presence of an invisible force.
 Kung Lao recognizes and confirms the Lin Kuel's senses.
 Sub Zero identifies the silent and invisible ninja Reptile freezing him, and a battle takes place.
 Reptile manages to evade both Baraka and Sub Zero but is not capable of dodging an attack from Kitana and Kung Lao.

 They threaten Reptile with death and he pleads for his life and offers up information and details of Shao Kahn's future plans.
 Reptile explains Shao Kahn's plans in great detail, offering up all the Emperors secrets.
 Detailing the loss of the mighty Goro, and how Shao Kahn was most angered by that, punishing Shang Tsung and acquisition of the undead ninja Scorpion and an army of the undead for Shao Kahn as well.
 Baraka and Sub Zeros temperamental dispositions and egos have them arguing and Reptile manages to slip away from his captors.
 Predictably Shao Kahn is suspicious of where Reptile has been, and forces a confession from his servant.
 Reptile informs him of Lady Kitana's rebellion and Shao Kahn laughs with sadistic glee.
 Kitana's group next decide to locate Scorpion considering it the best strategy of defeating Shao Kahn.